mojahidhasan/Analog-Clock/README.md

 # Analog-Clock
-This is an a Analog Clock made by HTML, CSS and JavaScript with helping of SVG.
+This is an a Analog Clock made with HTML, CSS, JavaScript and SVG as well